 According to the Job Growth and Talent Gap in Project Management research, the leading fields with the growing number of project-oriented positions are construction and manufacturing, IT, and finance and insurance.
 So, you’ll probably find the biggest number of vacancies exactly in these sectors.

 This makes the job of a project manager a great option as the second occupation.
 Sometimes people have a degree in a certain field but are not interested in professional development in this sphere.
 Then they can get a certification or a business analyst degree and try themselves as a project manager in this field.
 The first degree is a great background that will help to build a career in PM.

-Types of Project Managers According to the Skillset and Experience
+Types of Project Management Jobs According to the Skillset and Experience

 These positions are suitable for those who are new to project management, don’t have a degree, and have no or little experience.
 They all have much in common.
 For instance, almost all involve working with project documentation and imply the work on a single project.

 - Assistant Project Manager is a person who supports projects and helps a PM with them.
 The job involves a lot of paperwork such as making reports, analyze performance and requires at least a Bachelor’s degree in a certain area;

 - Project Administrator’s duties imply a lot of organizational work: scheduling meetings, assistance in preparing a project plan and documents, and managing resources.

 - Project Coordinator is responsible for tracking the project workflow, budget, and timeline as well as creating schedules and interacting with other project team members.

 - Project Support Officer/Specialist provides assistance to the project team and a project manager in documentation management and analyzes project data to make reports.

 - Project Planner is in charge of making project schedules and keeping track of it to make sure it stays within budget and timeline.